B1nus/numple/README.md

 Also warn for shadowing with builtins.
 Also warn for normal shadowing possibly.
 But only once.
 ## Printing
 Hmm, how to format?
-I think formatting as numlang is the best, simple and has the benefit of being easy to copy paste into the code.
+I think formatting as numple is the best, simple and has the benefit of being easy to copy paste into the code.
 Don't forget to print a decimal representation with the tilde.
 Output: `at line 3 | x = pi + 2 ~ 5.14159...`.
 Don't forget to remove the `...` and `~` if the decimal expansion is actually not infinite or shorter than `x` in length.
 Should the output of a filename function have the arguments included or no?
 What if the other print statements bury the commandline arguments so you can't see them anymore?
 Also what if the argiments are really long?
 I got it.
 If there are to many print statements before the output we print the input.
 And if the einput is to long we split it across more lines.
 ```
 $ num filename.nm root(3) * pi * e * number, hello * 3^5 * root(6) * 8